 I drove north to Estes Park, the gateway to Rocky Mountain National Park.
 The Perseid meteor shower was clouded out.
-I cannot control nature.
-I found the observatory and listened to a lecture about planets with the local club.
+I cannot control nature!
+I found the observatory and listened to a lecture about planets.
 I slept in McDonald's parking lot.

 I toured Rocky Mountain National Park.
-We drove Trail Ridge Road to the Continental Divide, the point from which water flows west into the Pacific and east into the Atlantic.
+We drove Trail Ridge Road to the Continental Divide, the point from which water flows east into the Atlantic and west into the Pacific.
 I stood at the sign marking the Divide.

 We stopped at the Alpine Visitors Center 12,000 feet up.
-The view was rough.
 It was windy and chilly.
 Thunder and lightning were in the distance.

 Trail Ridge Road is 48 miles long, the highest paved road in the country.
 Our guide talked geology: glaciers and moraines.
 Moraines are debris left by glaciers.
 He spoke of tree lines and tundra.
 Tundra is treeless.